cronkitedata/cronkite-docs/docs/general/09-build-own.md

 2. What is your unit of analysis?
 Do you want to count events, people, cases, years, or something else?
 If so, you usually need one row for each of those things.

-2. How hard is it to enter each piece of information?
-For example, you might consider entering addresses separated into their pieces of street number, street name, city, state and zip code in 5 different columns, but do you need it?
+3. Build your data dictionary before you start filling out the database, and keep adjusting it as you have to adapt to the real world.
+Make sure to include a detailed data type (eg, a list separated by semicolons, long text, category, number, date....), and list any standardized words or codes you plan to use ("Y" or "N" for yes and no, for example) .

+2. Reduce the number of columns by smartly combining categories into tags, and considering the way you'll use a field.
+For example, sorting by street name isn't usually very useful (especially when you can filter for it), so there may be no reason to split the street number, name, etc. into different columns.
+If you enter names in a standard format (eg, Last, First Middle Suffix), then they're easy to split later on but can be kept in one column and still be sorted.
+In other words, consider whether you want to be able to sort, filter or count entries.
+Each of them requires a different level of standardization.

 3. Anticipate errors.
 One of the more common problems in creating your own dataset is that the whole purpose of it is to sort or arrange it by date, so you have to enter dates properly.
-But rarely do we always have the exact date for every item in the list.
+But we rarely do get the exact date for every item in the list.
 There are several strategies for this, such as entering year, month and day in different columns; or entering an approximate date, and flagging it as "approximate" in a separate field (my preference).

 4. Build in fact-checking.
 If nothing else, be sure to include the source of the information in the row, and provide a way to get back to the original quickly.
 For example, if you are typing in events from a court case, enter a link to the case folder in one field, and the page number of the item you're entering in another.
 If I'm publishing anything from the dataset, I include columns for name checks, fact checks and even whether the narrative has been copy edited.